Skip to Content

 Torte di verdure, a pie stuffed with vegetables

 If you can’t decide what to eat in Genoa, it’s almost impossible to go wrong with a torte di verdure (vegetable cake).
-In fact, Genoa and the Italian Riviera are famous for these tortes that have their origins in the days when Genoa was a maritime republic.
 Puff pastry shells are filled with fresh cheese, eggs, and aromatic herbs and spices.
-The vegetables inside change depending on the season but often include chards, spinach, artichokes, potato, onion, squash or pumpkin.
+The vegetables inside change depending on the season but often include chard, spinach, artichokes, potato, onion, squash, or pumpkin.

 The variety and simplicity of the tortes means they please just about everyone.
-We loved the spinach option at Cantine Matteotti, paired with one of their highly affordable wines, of course.
+We loved the spinach option at Cantine Matteotti, paired with one of their highly affordable wines.

 Gelato in a cone